gabcastro/segmentation-oct-rnfl/README.md

+# Research about DL with ophthalmology

+Contains a several group of algs used to segment parts of retina.
+For now, the used of archtectures like U-Net are under test and improvements, for leverage results under some metrics.

-# segmentation-oct-rnfl
+# Repo structure

-this repo was created to structure some scripts, where is separate by different responsibilities
+This repo was created to structure some scripts, where is separate by different responsibilities.

-`modules`
-- augmentation.py: contain a class to use albumentations lib
-- dataloader.py: load data from dataset
-- dataset.py: read images and apply some methods to creat the dataset

-`others`: contains some files to execute some operations, like rename files

-## to-do:

-    create a script to create a folder "data" with all subfolders used during the process
-        - data
-            - test
-            - test_annotation
-            - train
-            - train_annotation
-            - validation
-            - validation_annotation

-some zips contais the images used in some trains (folder zips)

-## dependencies
+# Venv environment

+- `python3 -m venv venv` → creates a virtual environment
+- `venv\Scripts\activate.bat` → activates the environment (windows)
+- `source venv/bin/activate` → activates the environment (mac)
+- `pip install -r requirements.txt` → for install all dependences
+- `pip freeze > requirements.txt` → when the development was to finish

+# TODOs

+# Dependencies

 - TensorFlow
 - Keras